-The School's designated safeguarding lead will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect children against the risk of radicalisation.
-The designated safeguarding leads (Mr I De N'Yeurt Headmaster, Mrs V Batlle, Deputy Headteacher, Miss S Pinnock (Inclusion Officer) INCO) will hold formal training sessions with all members of staff to ensure they are aware of the risk indicators and their duties regarding preventing radicalisation.
+The school's designated safeguarding lead will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect children against the risk of radicalisation.
+The designated safeguarding leads (I De N'Yeurt Head, L Foxfield, Deputy, J Edwards INCO) will hold annual formal training sessions with all members of staff to ensure they are aware of the risk indicators and their duties regarding preventing radicalisation.